 This is great if you want to create artistic images such as this:

-This was achieved by taking 30 images and then performing ancient skulduggery in Photoshop.
+This was achieved by taking 30 images and then performing ancient skullduggery in Photoshop.
 Great pic!

 2.7k at 30fps is much more usable but why I hear you say when we still only have 1080p TV's?
-Well, I for one, sometimes stabilize my footage in post production and by doing this, you need to crop out some of the image.
+Well, I for one, sometimes stabilize my footage in post production.
+By doing this, you need to crop out some of the image.
 When shooting 1080p footage, this means when I render out, I either need to render to 720p or lose some clarity and detail at 1080p.

 Shooting 2.7k and cropping still leaves lovely 1080p footage after stabilizing.